2023 Solar Incentives Guide for Hot Springs Village, AR - Tax Credits & Rebates

 EcoWatch's Hot Springs Village, AR Solar Incentives FAQs

-You should plan to talk to the company that installed your solar panels — or call a local Hot Springs Village solar installer — to learn about which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to a representative from the company that installed your solar panels – or call a local Hot Springs Village solar installer — to better understand which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How much will a solar system save me on my electric bill in Hot Springs Village annually?

-The order that incentives will be applied in may vary depending on which incentives you are eligible for but in most cases yes, you can claim multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to ensure you are claiming all the incentives you are eligible for and applying them in the correct order.
+The order in which incentives are applied could vary depending on which incentives you are eligible for but generally yes, you can claim multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to ensure you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.